 Mission and Vision

-Consistent with Lasallian values, the Mission of the Nursing Programs is to provide excellent nursing education programs, with theoretical and clinical learning opportunities designed to promote the development of clinically competent, caring nursing professionals, who are prepared for a life of service, continued learning, leadership, and scholarship.
+Consistent with Lasallian values, the Mission of the Nursing Program is to provide scientifically based nursing curricula to educate clinically competent, caring, nursing professionals with a commitment to excellence in practice, service, life-long learning, and scholarship

 Nursing Programs’ Goals

-- To prepare students to provide nursing services in health care agencies and communities with an emphasis on vulnerable populations.
+- Prepare students to provide professional nursing services in health care agencies and communities with an emphasis on vulnerable populations

-- To foster student engagement in interprofessional and collaborative health care services and programs.
+- Foster student and faculty engagement in interprofessional and collaborative health care services, programs, and research.

-- To educate students to strengthen the nursing profession and to contribute to the health of society.
+- Educate students to strengthen the nursing profession and to contribute to the health of society through service and practice.

-The nursing community at La Salle respects the humanity of the people they serve and recognizes the potential for healing within the person, integrating mind, body, and spirit.
-Students bring their experience to the learning environment while actively engaging in a transformative process of continuing development as ethical, caring practitioners.
-The teaching-learning environment fosters scholarship, collegiality, respect, and collaboration among learners and teachers, resulting in informed service to others and the profession.
+The nursing community at La Salle University respects the humanity of the people they serve and recognizes the potential for healing within the person, integrating mind, body, and spirit.
+Students bring their experience to the process of development as ethical, caring practitioners.
+Students and faculty relationships foster scholarship, collegiality, respect, and collaboration.